Draven (band)

-Draven are an English rock band from Guildford, Surrey.
+Draven are an English rock band from Guildford.
 Their debut album, Eden, was released in 2008 by Cargo Records and was produced by Kevin Shirley.
 Eden is a concept album based around the themes of the epic poem Paradise Lost by John Milton.
 The albums' lead single "Blitz" won a "Future Classic Track" award from Rock Radio and was named "Track of the Day" by Classic Rock Magazine.